ihcsim/aws/README.md

 An Application Load Balancer fronts the API servers cluster with listeners defined at ports 80 and 443.
 The _https_ listener performs SSL termination prior to forwarding traffic to the target group.

 Each EC2 instance utilizes cloudinit to run a set of scripts.

+### Games
+The Games nodes host all the games applications.

+An autoscaling group is defined to manage the elasticity of the Games nodes using target tracking CPU and network-in policies.

+Every EC2 instance has an ESB volume attached to it at the default location of `/opt/games/data`.